kemenaran/pico8-boot/README.md

 Issues
 ======

+- It takes a while to load the tileset and tilemap.
+ If needed, we can HDMA them during HBlank (one tile per scanline)

 - On the original boot animation, somes 8x1 lines feature 5 differents colors (4 colors + black backround).
 The GBC is limited to 4 colors per 8x1 line.
 - Although we can change the palette or tile attributes on each scanline, each 8x1 line would need to pick one of the 8 available palettes.
 So all 16 pixels blocks on a line would need to share 8 palettes.